Johnhalk/Cards/README.md

 ## Deck of Cards programme
 ![Imgur](http://imgur.com/uAiB32I.png)

-## Core features
+## Core features of task:

 - There are four suits: Hearts, Clubs, Spades and Diamonds.
 - There are thirteen values: Ace, two, three, four, five, six, seven, eight, nine, ten, jack, queen, king
 - There will be one deck of 52 cards
 - There will be four players
-- The deck will be created in perfect sequence (ace of hearts at the bottom, two next etc. with the King of diamonds at the top)
+- The deck arrives in perfect sequence (ace of hearts at the bottom, two next etc. with the King of diamonds at the top)
--  The deck can be shuffled and have the cards be in a total random order.
+-  Shuffle the cards  - We would like to take the deck that is in sequence and shuffle it so that no two cards are still in sequence.
--  The cards can be dealt to each player, one card at a time to each player, until each player has 7 cards.
+-  Deal the cards - We would then like to deal seven cards to each player (one card to the each player, then a second card to each player, and so on.

 ## User Stories

 ```

-As a card dealer,
+As a player,
 So that I can see what suits I have,
 I want to be able to see what suits are in play.

-As a card dealer,
+As a player,
 So that I can see the range of values,
 I want to be able to see how many values there are.

-As a card dealer,
+As a player,
 So that I can see my cards,
 I want to be able to create cards made up of each suit and value combination possible.

-As a card dealer,
+As a player,
 So that I can understand my deck,
-I want to be able to create a deck comprised of each value and suit available.
+I want to be able to create a deck comprised of cards that are of each value and suit available.

-As a card dealer,
+As a player,
-So that I can deal successfully,
+So that I can play successfully,
 I want to be able to deal to all players playing.

-As a card dealer,
+As a player,
 So that I can use my deck,
-I want my deck to perfectly ordered when created.
+I want my deck to perfectly ordered.

+As a player,
+So I can play the game,
+I want there to be minimum four players in the game.

-As a card dealer,
+As a player,
 So that I can use my deck fairly,
-I want to shuffle all cards in my deck so they are in random order.
+I want to shuffle all cards in my deck so they are in random order and no two cards are still in sequence.

-As a card dealer,
+As a player,
 So that I can deal to players,
 I would like to be able to deal 7 cards to each player, one at a time.